Skip to main content

 2. H2 blockers

-These are the same class as famotidine, and include alternatives cimetidine and nizatidine.
-These alternatives are equally effective as famotidine for the most part, are available OTC, and are usually inexpensive.
-The potential downside is they will likely present the same issues as your original reasons for switching medications in the first place.
+These are drugs in the same class as famotidine, and include cimetidine and nizatidine.
+These alternatives are just as effective as famotidine and are usually inexpensive.
+Cimetidine is also sold in a prescription-strength version.
+The potential downside is that they will likely present the same issues as your original reasons for switching medications in the first place.

 3. Proton pump inhibitors